alash3al/olive.js/README.md

         // want the query ?
         this.query

-        // now go aheadn and try it your self :)
+        // now go ahead and try it your self :)
       })
     </script>
   </body>